acasmith/tiberius/README.md

 ## Running the Project
 To run the project locally, you must first have node.js installed.
-Open the terminal/cmd, navigate to the project directory and enter
+Open the terminal/cmd, navigate to the project directory and enter:
 ```
 node -v
 ```